chuckcscccl/rustlr/chapter4.md

 ```

 An enum is created for each non-terminal symbol of the grammar, with the same name as the non-terminal.
 There is, essentially, an enum variant for each production rule of the grammar.
-The names of the variants are derived from the labels given to the left-hand side nonterminal, or are automatically generated (e.g. `Expr_8` represents the rule-8 variant of type `Expr`).[^footnote 1] The 'absyntype' of the grammar will be set to `ES`, the symbol declared to be 'topsym'.
+The names of the variants are derived from the labels given to the left-hand side nonterminal, or are automatically generated from the nonterminal name and the rule number (e.g. `Expr_8`).[^footnote 1] The 'absyntype' of the grammar will be set to `ES`, the symbol declared to be 'topsym'.
 Although the generated parser may not be very readable, rustlr also generated semantic actions that create instances of these enum types.
 For example, the rule `Expr:Plus --> Expr + Expr` will have semantic action equivalent to one created from:

 ```
 Expr --> Expr:[a] + Expr:[b] {Plus(a,b)}